Training Outcomes Within Your Budget!

 2) Risk Management

-Risk management identifies potential risks that could impact an organisation's IT ecosystem, such as hacking, data breaches, and IT espionage.
+Risk Management identifies and detects potential risks that could impact an organisation's IT ecosystem, such as hacking, data breaches, and IT espionage.
 It also considers risks from human error, hardware failure, natural disasters, and power outages.

 3) Business Continuity